ProlificsPanther/Docker-Panther/README.md

 * Open the Panther Editor using the command > prodev

-* To Run a sample Panther client application use command > prorun mgmt(Name of Panther screen)
+* To Run a sample Panther client application use command > prorun mgmt (Name of Panther screen).

 # To access the image from Red Hat OpenShift:
 1) Create a Project